wombleton/gitlaw-nz/acts/E/Exclusive Economic Zone and Continental Shelf (Environmental Effects) Act 2012.md

-##### 78 Notice of review to consent holder and public notice
+##### 78 Public notice of review

-*   (1) If the Environmental Protection Authority serves a notice of review on a consent holder, the EPA must also give public notice of its intention to review the conditions or duration of a marine consent.
+*   (1) If the Environmental Protection Authority serves a notice of review of a publicly notifiable activity on a consent holder, the EPA must also give public notice of its intention to review the conditions or duration of a marine consent.

-    (2) The EPA must serve a copy of the public notice on the persons specified in [section 45(1)][64] and that provision applies as if reference to an application for a marine consent were reference to a notice of review.
+    (2) The EPA must serve a copy of the public notice on the persons specified in [section 45(1)][76] and that provision applies as if reference to an application for a marine consent were reference to a notice of review.

     (3) The public notice must---